tonethar/IGME-330-Fall-2021/projects/project-1.md

 <details>
 <summary>List of web services</summary>

-1. You must use at least **ONE** web service API in your completed project:
+1. You MUST use at least **ONE** web service API in your completed project:
     - i.
 Try to use an API that supports *CORS* (Cross-origin resource sharing) - but if it does not, you might be able to write a PHP proxy server to fetch the data
     - ii. **CAUTION:** if an API requires an API Key, be sure that there is a generous "free tier", and that the API does not have a short trial period.
 Approach the following APIs with caution:
       - The YouTube API is severely rate limited - AVOID